California Festivals

 By C. MacDonald

 REDONDO BEACH, CA--The world needs additional " slack key" musicians to make it a more peaceful, less hectic, enjoyable place.
-Listening to the recent 7th annual Southern California Slack Key Festival seemed to lower blood pressure, relieve stress, make you more relaxed and gave the packed Redondo Beach Performing Arts Center crowd an afternoon they will never forget.
+Listening to the recent annual Southern California Slack Key Festival seemed to lower blood pressure, relieve stress, make you more relaxed and gave the packed Redondo Beach Performing Arts Center crowd an afternoon they will never forget.

 Slack key, Hawaiian ki ho'alu, is one of the most fantastic acoustical guitar traditions in the world, dating from the 19th Century.
 It even was used to relax Hawaiian cattle.
 Some of the strings are slacked from the standard tuning, with the thumb playing bass, while the other fingers play the melody and improvise in a finger-picked style.

 The festival featured terrific musicians, including Cyril Pahinui, son of the famous Hawaiian legend, the late Gabby Pahinui, Kawika Kahiapo, Jeff Peterson, Jim " Kimo" West and Troy Fernandez.
 They unleashed their beautiful music while sitting on a stage set that made everyone feel they were in a friend's living room, even though hundreds watched and cheered their casual, yet perfect play.
 They fed off one another, in a joyful, enthusiastic manner.
 Their talent engulfed the theater.
 Their heartfelt songs about ancestors, their passion for having fun jamming together, their love of each other, Hawaii and their families, bubbled forth to the delighted crowd, who cheered them on.
-Even if you can' t speak a work of Hawaiian, you could feel the love in the large room, between the performers and the audience.
+Even if you can' t speak a word of Hawaiian, you could feel the love in the large room, between the performers and the audience.

 "The music really does lower your blood pressure," said Jim " Kimo" West. " I put slap key on in the car when I' m driving.
 It' s wonderful meditation wherever you listen to it," said the famed guitarist, who' s also known for playing with " Weird Al Yankovic," just one of the celebrities in the house to enjoy the festival.
 The friendly sound seems to really be played from the heart and soul through the fingers.

-Cyril Pahinui and Jeff Peterson performed slack key with other artists in the Grammy-nominated soundtrack for the popular film, " The Descendants."
-Some have called the Southern California slack key Festival, " the most prestigious Hawaiian music concert in the mainland United States."
 Numerous volunteers, such as Chris Cole of Huntington Beach and Torie Smith, love helping the festival, produced and directed by Mitchell Chang, continue to prosper.
 A variety of sponsors and vendors help create the magical atmosphere.
 I can' t wait until next year's festival rolls around.
 Check it out, you'll be delighted you did.
 To find out about other KalaKoa events, visit kalakoa.com

 Events are not guaranteed.
 It is your responsibility to confirm before going.